 4. To strengthen young people with the capacity for resilience, pride, and self-love through community expression.

-Belonging wishes to acknowledge the traditional custodians of this land, the Whadjuk Noongar people and their Elders past, present and emerging.
+Belonging wishes to acknowledge the traditional custodians of this land, the Whadjuk people of the Noongar nation and their Elders past and present.
 We acknowledge that sovereignty was never ceded.
 This always was and always will be Aboriginal land.

 Noongar Six Seasons Mirrabooka Community Mural